 The school also offers a programme of free-time activities that can be combined with the Italian classes.
 With these cultural activities you can improve your Italian while you get to know the city of Turin.
-Between all the activities we suggest you the wine tasting and chocolate tastings.
-During your weekends you can do excursions to visit the Langhe where the most important wines come from or even and Alba, capital of the white truffle.
+Between all the activities, we suggest you the wine tastings and chocolate tastings.
+During your weekends you can go on excursions to visit the Langhe where the most important wines come from Alba, capital of the white truffle.

 |Starting dates 2021|

 |Not beginner students can start courses any Monday upon request. |

 The school will be closed on the following national holidays: Epiphany (06/01), Easter Monday, Italy Liberation Day (25/04), Workers' Day (01/05), Republic Day (02/06), Ferragosto (15/08), All Saints (01/11), Immaculate Conception (8/12), Christmas holidays and New Year.